Friday, January 30, 2009

 The demos are in varying quality, but include such gems as “Tired Of My Life” (which would one day form part of “It’s No Game”), “Looking For A Friend”, “King Of The City”, and “Shadow Man”.
 (Along with the live versions, the demos also make clear which piano parts he played himself on the album, some of which we’d previously assumed were Rick Wakeman’s since they’re so proficient.)
 The “Bowie & Friends” BBC appearance appears twice, mostly, on disc two: the surviving mono tape of the performance, and the stereo mix from the transcription disc distributed for broadcast.
 Some of this was already on 2000’s BBC compilation, but now we get to hear George Underwood and Dana Gillespie sing “Song For Bob Dylan” and “Andy Warhol” respectively.

 Disc three begins with another BBC session, this time of just David and Mick, and a concert performed a few days later with all of the Spiders, plus onetime Animal Tom Parker on piano.
 Rather than include the album proper, the fourth disc is all alternate mixes, some vintage and some specially prepared for this set.
 In order to be complete, this means we have repeats of “Changes” and “Amsterdam” sequenced a little too close to each other, and also unnecessary retreads of “Quicksand” and “Bombers”.
-“Lightening Frightening” (hopefully shelved due to its approximation of a Crazy Horse album track) appears here in chronological context, and we assume the other Arnold Corns content, as well as that superior take of “The Supermen”, will emerge on an expansion of the next album.
+“Lightening Frightening” (hopefully shelved due to its approximation of a Crazy Horse album track) appears here in chronological context, but the other Arnold Corns content, as well as that superior take of “The Supermen”, would emerge on an expansion of the next album.

 David Bowie Hunky Dory (1971)—5